 - In 2010, the University realigned investment in athletic programs to comply with Title IX requirements. - In 2011, the University sold WDUQ radio station to a joint venture partnership composed of a Pittsburgh independent radio station and a national nonprofit aimed at building public media services. - In the fall of 2014, Duquesne University launched a new Biomedical Engineering (BME) bachelor's degree program.
 The BME program has expanded to include the first BS in Biomedical Engineering and BS in Nursing in the country as well as a graduate program. - In August 2015, the School of Leadership and Professional Advancement closed, and its degrees and other programs were absorbed into other schools.
 From that, the establishment of a campus-wide e-learning initiative strengthened existing programs and broadened online offerings, creating accessible online platforms for both traditional and non-traditional undergraduate and graduate students. - In 2015, because of the many ways Duquesne engages with its broader communities through teaching, research, student volunteerism, economic development involvement and public-serving centers and institutes, the University was again selected as one of the nation's few institutions to receive the Carnegie Foundation for the Advancement of Teaching's Community Engagement Classification.
-At that time Duquesne was the only institution in western Pennsylvania to receive that designation. - In 2016, the Tamburitzans separated from Duquesne University to become an independent nonprofit, allowing the group to expand its recruitment efforts beyond the University. - In 2016, Duquesne's president, Charles Dougherty, retired after a 15-year tenure.
+At that time Duquesne was the only institution in western Pennsylvania to receive that designation. - In 2016, the Tamburitzans separated from Duquesne University to become an independent nonprofit, allowing the group to expand its recruitment efforts beyond the University. - In 2016, Duquesne's president, Charles Dougherty, retired after a 15-year tenure. - In July 2016, Ken Gormley, J.D. became the University's 13th president.

-- In July 2016, Ken Gormley, J.D. became the University's 13th president. - In September 2017, the University announced its new strategic plan for 2018-2023. - In 2017, the University entered into a partnership with the City of Pittsburgh to serve as the convener of the Uptown Task Force. - On September 1, 2017 the University created a Vice President for Community Engagement position and hired William Generett Jr., J.D. - On July 1, 2018 Dr. David Dausey assumed the role of Provost. - In 2018, Duquesne University entered into its first public-private partnership (P3) with Radnor Property Group and Harrison Street, selling Brottier Hall. - In February 2018, the University announced the creation of the Office of Community Engagement. - In 2018, the University began exploring an agreement with Clearway Energy to promote operational efficiency and align with the Uptown/West Oakland Ecolnnovation District goals. - In 2019, the University sold its energy center to Clearway Energy and entered into a long-term Energy Service Agreement.
-Clearway Energy is responsible for managing the facility and plans to interconnect the Uptown plant to maximize efficiency and to monetize the excess steam capacity at Duquesne University. - In May 2020, Duquesne University entered into another P3 with Radnor Property Group and Harrison Street, selling St. Martin Hall. - In May 2020, the University purchased the former Life's Work of Western PA property bound by Magee Street, Forbes Avenue, Stevenson Street and Watson Street.
+- In September 2017, the University announced its new strategic plan for 2018-2023. - In 2017, the University entered into a partnership with the City of Pittsburgh to serve as the convener of the Uptown Task Force. - On September 1, 2017 the University created a Vice President for Community Engagement position and hired William Generett Jr., J.D. - On July 1, 2018 Dr. David Dausey assumed the role of Provost. - In 2018, Duquesne University entered into its first public-private partnership (P3) with Radnor Property Group and Harrison Street, selling Brottier Hall. - In February 2018, the University announced the creation of the Office of Community Engagement. - In 2018, the University began exploring an agreement with Cordia to promote operational efficiency and align with the Uptown/West Oakland EcoInnovation District goals. - In 2019, the University sold its energy center to Cordia and entered into a long-term Energy Service Agreement.
+Cordia is responsible for managing the facility and plans to interconnect the Uptown plant to maximize efficiency and to monetize the excess steam capacity at Duquesne University. - In May 2020, Duquesne University entered into another P3 with Radnor Property Group and Harrison Street, selling St. Martin Hall. - In May 2020, the University purchased the former Life's Work of Western PA property bound by Magee Street, Forbes Avenue, Stevenson Street and Watson Street. - In November 2020, the University completed renovations to the UPMC Cooper Fieldhouse. - In December 2023, the University completed construction of the new College of Osteopathic Medicine, located on the corner of Forbes and Magee Streets. - In August 2024, McGinley Hall opened for students under the P3 partnership with HSRE and RPG.